 You are considering filing bankruptcy in Massachusetts and understand that you can qualify by passing the Chapter 7 means test.
 You can qualify for Chapter 7 bankruptcy in Massachusetts in two different ways, so the purpose of this article is to share how to pass the means test for Chapter 7.

-The Massachusetts bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The Massachusetts bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022.
 You may only have to take one calculator if your income level is lower than the Massachusetts Chapter 7 bankruptcy income level.

 |# of People||Annual Income|